keboola/connection-docs/writers/database/snowflake/index.md

 ![Screenshot - Credential types](/writers/database/snowflake/credentials.png)

 ### Own Snowflake database
-You need to provide *host name* (account name), *user name*, *password*, *database name* and *schema*.
+You need to provide *host name* (account name), *user name*, *password*, *database name*, *schema* and *[Warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses.html)*.

 {: .image-popup}
 ![Screenshot - Own Credentials](/writers/database/snowflake/own-credentials.png)

-We highly recommend that you create a dedicated user for the writer in your snowflake database.
+We highly recommend that you create a dedicated user for the writer in your Snowflake database.
 You can use the following SQL code to get started:

 {% highlight sql %}
 CREATE ROLE WRITER_SAMPLE;